JP1681/Redistribution_assistant/README.md

 * Use the **Save progress** button to generate a .js file containing the divisions and names you have proposed so far.
 Once you press the button, click the download link.
 You should overwrite the existing ``allocations.js`` file in the directory.
 * Use the **Generate allocation.csv** button to download a .csv file containing each SA1 code, and its allocated division.
 * Use the checkboxes to toggle other boundaries on and off.
+* Use the **Get image** button in the top right corner of the map to save a copy of the current view. **Note that the scale parameter does not behave as expected, so it is recommended that you only use a scale of 1.
+I plan to fix this in a future version.**

 Edit mode:
 * Use the dropdown menu to select a division to edit.
 You can edit the name in the textbox, then press ``Enter``.